 Meet the leaders of the APMP-NCA Chapter

-Morgan has supported the board for two years – first as a volunteer to modernize the face of NCA (apmp-nca.org) and presently as the APMP-NCA Conference Chair.
+Morgan has supported the board for over two years – first as a volunteer to modernize the face of NCA (apmp-nca.org), then as the APMP-NCA Conference Chair presiding over NCA’s first virtual MAC, and now as Secretary.
 As a proposal manager at a digital transformation firm, Morgan constantly promotes best practices for adopting change across people, processes, and technology.

 Morgan holds a MS in Marketing Management, a BS in English, and is in pursuit of the APMP Foundation’s level certification.
 In addition to her contributions to the proposal industry, she advocates for diversity, equity, and inclusion in all spaces.

 Sarah recently celebrated her one-year anniversary of being an active member of APMP by passing the APMP Foundation’s level certification.
 As a lover of community, she decided to volunteer her proficiencies to her local chapter.
 With more than 3 years of special events experience, she currently serves as one of two Event Chairs for APMP NCA where she plans to create innovative and engaging opportunities for members to network, share, and learn.

 Sarah also is a Communications and Social Media Intern with the National Association of Secretaries of State where she assists in both marketing campaign creation and bi-annual conference planning activities.
 In her free time, Sarah is a fitness instructor, youth group leader, and advocate for the importance of mental health practices in all walks of life – both personal and professional.